Dr Karen Johnson, BA Hons MSc PhD

-Karen Johnson is a lecturer in Civil Engineering at the School of Engineering at Durham University.
+Karen Johnson is an Associate Professor in Environmental Engineering at Durham University.
 Having trained as a hydrogeologist, graduating with an MSc from University College London in 1995, she worked in the water industry (General Utilities/consultancy) for 3 years.
 She returned to academia in 1998 and completed her PhD in mine water treatment with Professor Paul Younger in 2001 at Newcastle University (NU).
 She worked at Newcastle University as a Research Associate until coming to Durham University (DU) in 2005.

 EPSRC, £112K, 2003-5, First Grant GR/S49155/01, £112K (plus £15K industrial support from the Coal Authority), “The use of recycled construction/demolition and industrial waste as a substrate in a novel manganese removal passive treatment system” (project rated ‘tending to internationally leading’).
 Co-is included Prof Manning and Dr Singleton from Newcastle University

 EPSRC, £48K (plus £12K), 2003-6.
 CASE for New Academics (Industrial support from Tarmac Ltd).
 Novel Uses for Basic Oxygen Steel Slag in Environmental Engineering Applications.

 Industrial funding totaling, £112K, 2005-2011 (from BHP Billiton Ltd, Assmang Ltd and Scott Wilson Ltd to help support three EPSRC PhD students, two at Durham and one PhD at University of Stellenbosch in SA) to investigate the use of ‘wastes’ to treat contaminated land with Tony Hutchings (Head of Contaminated Land Team) from Forest Research (FR) as a co-supervisor;